mat-docs/RTA.Site/docs/index.md

 ## Live Monitoring

-The RTA specification includes [Web Socket](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) streaming for live telemetry monitoring.
+The RTA specification includes [WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) streaming for live telemetry monitoring.

 Our reference architecture recommends implementing this by taking a feed from your acquisition pipeline, and buffering it through [Redis](https://redis.io/) &mdash; which decouples the client activity and allows users to join the session at any point.